xing/pdf_cover/README.md

 In this case, when we mix the `Xing::PdfCover` module in, it adds the `pdf_cover_processor!` method to our uploader.
 We only need to call it inside one of our versions to get the pdf to image feature.

+# Developing this gem

+After cloning this gem locally just run the `bin/setup` script to set everything up.
+This will:

+- Run bundle to install development dependencies
+- Initialize the database used by the `spec/dummy` rails application that we use to test the ActiveRecord+(Paperclip|CarrierWave) integration.